 I’ve found that the best ideas I’ve ever been a part of were forged in laughter.
 People who work in advertising and the people we get to work with – photographers, illustrators, filmmakers, actors, crews and yes even clients are some of the most interesting people I’ve ever met.
 We work hard, we play hard and we have fun doing it.
 We get paid to create things that educate, sell and if we’re lucky, entertain.
 What’s not fun about that?
 Plus, the vast amount of knowledge we gain across a wide variety of topics makes us pretty good at trivia nights and more interesting at parties.
 Honestly, advertising provides some of the most fun you can legally have while getting paid.

-I wish I would have realized how important networking is.
+I wish I’d realized how important networking is.

 Being good at networking is equally as important as being good at your craft.
 Time after time, those that are known have a much easier time opening doors than those who aren’t.
 And it’s easier than you think.
 Of course talent and hard work are incredibly important, but so is separating yourself from the other hopeful creatives out there.
 Developing and maintaining connections is vital.
 Quick quiz: who’s more likely to get an interview – the person who’s never introduced themself to the CD, or the person who’s gone out of their way to talk with the CD at an Adworker’s speaker event?
 Or bowling?
 Or softball?
 Wait, you’ve never heard of Adworkers (unitedadworkers.com)?
 Aaanndd…you’re welcome.
 Here’s another way to look at it: forget about making networking connections.
 Instead, just make friends.

-I wish I would have known how little I knew at the time, and how important it would be to continue to learn.
+I wish I’d known how little I knew at the time, and how important it would be to continue to learn.

 There are a few universal professional truths I’ve learned, and one of them is how important it is to continue to learn, regardless of where you’re at in your career.
 Ask questions when you don’t know the answers.
 Share knowledge and learn from each other.
 Advertising continues to grow and evolve at an ever-quickening pace and in order to stay smart (hell, to stay relevant) you need to continue to learn.
 Those that don’t, well you’ve heard the saying about adapt and survive, right?
 In my experience, those that don’t continue to learn simply don’t make it.

-I wish I would have known how much my other life interests would impact my growth as a creative.
+I wish I’d known how much my other life interests would impact my growth as a creative.

 Most creatives I know have other hobbies – photography, fine art, hiking, movies, music, travel, etc. etc. etc. Good creatives are inspired by great advertising, but great creatives find inspiration in their lives outside of advertising and incorporate that inspiration into the work they create.
 Be a sponge to all the awesomeness and creativity we’re surrounded by in this world.

-I wish I would have understood the importance of the big idea.
+I wish I’d understood the importance of the big idea.

 Beautiful designs and thoughtful writing don’t mean a thing if they’re not based on a unique point of view that engages the audience and communicates a brand message.
 If I knew that in college it might have made it easier for me to break into the biz.
 Lucky for me internships, more specifically the older creatives around me, beat that into me daily.
 That truth is one of the most important things we teach at the Milwaukee Portfolio School and is something I continue to live by professionally to this day.